 Cleft palate is a condition that occurs when the roof of the mouth fails to close during the early stages of pregnancy.
 At Knoxville Oral and Maxillofacial Surgery, our compassionate team of oral surgeons can perform cleft palate surgery to correct abnormalities in the palate.
 Drs.
-Turner P. Emery, Michael D. Wooten, and Nicole C. Eisenberg have years of experience correcting cleft palates in Knoxville, TN.
+Turner P. Emery and Michael D. Wooten, have years of experience correcting cleft palates in Knoxville, TN.
 Dr. Emery, in particular, is a founding member of the East Tennessee Children’s Hospital Cleft and Craniofacial Team, an organization that has treated more than 500 children.

 The Importance of Correcting a Cleft Palate

 Repairing a cleft palate is about more than just cosmetic concerns.
 The roof of our mouth serves a number of functions, ranging from speech to the development of the teeth, jaw, and face.
 Typically, repairs to the palate are recommended between nine to 18 months of age.
 By performing cleft palate surgery early, we can support normal growth, function, and speech development.
 In the hands of a skilled maxillofacial surgeon, a cleft palate surgery can make a massive difference on your child’s ability to eat, breathe, and speak.

 We understand that the decision to move forward with surgery for your child can be stressful.
 During your initial consultation with Dr. Emery, or Dr. Wooten, you can ask as many questions as necessary and voice any of your concerns.
 Based on your child’s health history, we can recommend a course of treatment tailored to your situation.